REG 05.20.31 - Tenure Clock

 Contact Info: Vice Provost for Faculty Affairs (919-513-7741)

 2.2 Mandatory Year: Academic year that candidate must be reviewed for reappointment, promotion, and tenure, as determined by the end date of the contract to allow for a terminal year if tenure or reappointment is not achieved.
+A tenure clock extension may be requested before the review for reappointment, thus establishing a new mandatory year for reappointment review, or after reappointment; in either case, the extension establishes a new mandatory year for promotion and tenure review.
 See the “RPT Review Timeline Information” for a schedule of mandatory years and end dates.

 2.3 Automatically Approved: Extensions as a result of circumstances described in section 4.1 of this regulation will be approved automatically; however, the faculty member must complete a notification form in order to receive the extension.